naja628/qwerasdf/manual.md

 	* left-click to apply the transformation to the current selection.
 (The shapes will change)
 	* right-click to create a transformed copy.
 The copied shapes become the selection for the next transformation.
 * repeat as many times as needed
-* Use `W: done` to exit the visual transformation tool.
+* Use `S: done` to exit the visual transformation tool.
 * **Note**: You can use `Q: cancel change`, to cancel the pending change and select another type of transformation.

 # Undoing and Autosaves